-In 2012, when I studied abroad at the University of Texas at Austin, I became somewhat obsessed with shopping secondhand.
+In 2012, when I studied abroad at the University of Texas at Austin, I became somewhat obsessed with shopping second-hand.
 During the time that I probably should have spent in the library, my friends and I would trawl through the city's unique thrift stores, tracking down and trying on the best items we could find.
-Whether it was a 1980s-style Christian Dior purple power suit complete with covered buttons and padded shoulders, or simply a floral cotton dress that looked like it belonged on the set of Dawson's Creek, we were always elated with our diamond in the rough finds.
-While I am embarrassed to admit it, at the time my secondhand shopping habit had very little to do with sustainability or the environment and much more to do with budget and perceived cool-factor.
+Whether it was a 1980s–style Christian Dior purple power suit complete with covered buttons and padded shoulders or a simple floral cotton dress that looked like it belonged on the set of Dawson's Creek, we were always elated with our diamond-in-the-rough finds.
+While I am embarrassed to admit it, at the time, my second-hand shopping habit had very little to do with sustainability or the environment and much more to do with budget and perceived cool factor.
 Of course, I now know those two elements do not have to be mutually exclusive.

-According to Oxfam, every week the UK sends an estimated 13 million items of clothing to landfill.
+According to Oxfam, the UK sends an estimated 13 million items of clothing to landfill every week.
 Yearly, that is enough to equate to the weight of the Empire State Building.
 It's a sobering fact, to say the least.
-Luckily, through their own initiatives, Oxfam manages to save many garments from that fate, though there is still more that can be done.
+Luckily, through its own initiatives, Oxfam manages to save many garments from that fate.
+Though, there is still more that can be done.

-While in the fashion industry, September is traditionally epitomised by runway shows, street style images and the general concept of newness, Oxfam is challenging us to rethink the month through their creation of Secondhand September.
-The initiative encourages everyone to consciously only shop secondhand for the entire month (and even beyond).
+While in the fashion industry September is traditionally epitomised by runway shows, street style images, and the general concept of newness, Oxfam is challenging us to rethink the month through its creation of Secondhand September.
+The initiative encourages everyone to consciously only shop second-hand for the entire month (and even beyond).

 Of course, frequenting your local charity shop is one way to support this initiative.
-Though over the years, more and more innovative brands have launched helping to completely revolutionise the way we see the concept of secondhand.
-From highly-curated, luxurious vintage edits to rental services and brands that manufacture using solely upcycled or discarded fabrics, the idea of secondhand is no longer just about your local charity shop.
+However, over the years, more and more innovative brands have launched, hoping to completely revolutionise the way we see the concept of second-hand.
+From highly curated, luxurious vintage edits to rental services and brands that manufacture using solely upcycled or discarded fabrics, the idea of second-hand is no longer just about your local charity shop.

-With this in mind, we wanted to highlight a few brands that are helping us to reimagine the world of secondhand, whether it be turning quilts into coats, encouraging peer-to-peer rental as an antidote to fast-fashion or simply offering elevated vintage edits.
-Keep scrolling to discover 8 brands we love.
+With this in mind, we wanted to highlight a few brands that are helping us to reimagine the world of second-hand, whether it be turning quilts into coats, encouraging peer-to-peer rental as an antidote to fast fashion, or simply offering elevated vintage edits.
+Keep scrolling to discover 11 brands we love.

 It's this exact thought process that makes Psychic Outlaw's business concept so unique.
-Where possible, the brand encourages customers to send in their own old bandanas and quilts for use in their custom clothing, resulting in the creation of items that are both uniquely personal and one of a kind.
-"Even just spreading the idea of making your own clothes and mending what you already own, as a trend, is wonderful to see."
+Where possible, the brand encourages customers to send in their own old bandanas and quilts for use in its custom clothing, resulting in the creation of items that are both uniquely personal and one of a kind.
+"Even just spreading the idea of making your own clothes and mending what you already own, as a trend, is wonderful to see," they added.